sizimisele.

 Enterprise Development

-Our group’s strategy is to foster strong working relationships with competent black-owned companies and to develop them in a tangible and meaningful way to ensure that these companies become sustainable while increasing their capacity to take on larger and more complex projects.
+Our group’s strategy is to foster strong working relationships with competent black-owned companies, and to develop them in a tangible and meaningful way to ensure that they become sustainable, while increasing their capacity to take on larger and more complex projects.

-A few recent enterprise development initiatives are detailed below.
-For more case-studies, information or background on what we do, please view our annual Sustainability Reports as well as the Sizimisele, a magazine published by the group until 2020.
+Some recent enterprise development initiatives are profiled below.
+For more case-studies, information or background on what we do, please view our annual Sustainability Reports as well as the Sizimisele, a magazine published by the group until 2019.

 Enterprise Development Case study 2022: PAMCO